Variational LOCC-assisted quantum circuits for long-range entangled states: Circuit ansatzes and training details

 \subsection{Training details}

 The numerical simulation is computationally demanding due to the exponential scaling of the computational time and memory as the qubit number $n$ scales up.
 We use the current state-of-the-art tensor-network-based quantum simulation technique \cite{zhang_tensorcircuit_2023} combined with an efficient machine learning framework and massive parallelization during the simulation.
 With efforts combined, we can simulate up to 20 qubits implementing LOCC-VQE.
+For parameter optimization, we utilize the Adam optimizer with the learning rate set to be $0.01$.

 To save numerical costs, we assume a sufficient number of samplings in most of our numerical simulations.
 We use block-diagonal unitary two-qubit gates to represent classical control and single-qubit rotations of the data qubits.
 We also use the sample-based version to prepare the ground state for a smaller system size.
-In each training iteration, we set the sample round to 100 and used a combination of one layer of neural network as well as empirically set functions to enhance the representability of the classical function.
-We illustrate the results in Appendix~\ref{appendix:sample_based}.
+In each training iteration, we set the sample round to 100 and used a combination of one layer of neural network as well as empirically set functions to enhance the representability of the LOCC protocol function.
+We illustrate the results in Section~\ref{appendix:sample_based}.

 Due to numerical costs, we didn't simulate a larger physical system or use more sample rounds in the sample-based simulation.
 However, since most computation resources are used for parallel sampling and quantum circuit simulation, real quantum experiments would not face this problem.
-The sampling cost of LOCC-VQE is the same as the unitary VQE protocol as discussed in Section~\ref{section: Variational LOCC-assisted quantum circuits}.
+The sampling cost of LOCC-VQE is the same as the unitary VQE protocol as discussed in the main text.